BetterDiscord/docs/docs/plugins/advanced/react.md

 ![view_source](./img/view_source.png)

-And of course also beautify the code with the button a the bottom left.
+And of course also beautify the code with the button at the bottom left.
 You'll see a render function much like this.

 ![react_render](./img/react_render.png)